 Unique Farmland: Farmland with soils of lower quality than either Prime Farmland or Farmland of Statewide Importance, but still used for the production of crops.
-Unique farmlands are usually irrigated, but may include nonirrigated orchards or vineyards in some of California's climate zones.
-To qualify as unique farmland, a property must have been cultivated within the previous 4 years.
+Unique farmlands are usually irrigated, but may include non-irrigated orchards or vineyards in some of California's climate zones.
+To qualify as unique farmland, a property must have been in crops at some time during the previous 4 years.